makerdao/chief/README.md

 Removes voter's weight from their current slate and adds it to the specified slate.

-### `hold(address whom)`

-Sets a new period where `lock` calls can't be made.
-In order to be called, requires to not be in a cooldown window and that there is a reason to execute it (a new `hat` can be elected or system is still inactive and potentially needs to be `launch`ed).

 ### `lift(address whom)`

 Checks the given address and promotes it as the `hat` of the `chief` if it has more weight than the current `hat`.
-Requires that there hasn't been a `lock` call previously done in the same block.
+Requires that there hasn't been a `lock` call previously done in the same transaction.